ozeki-ai/demo/readme.md

 # TODO

-  * don't show robot for subsequent robot messages in a row
   * need to show strategy in document
   * need to be able to scroll document to highlight
   * show (and scroll) next section